• Skip to primary navigation

 • Dry brine the turkey, which has the same effect as a regular brine, only using dry seasonings and salt

-• Give your turkey a butter massage, like in this recipe, and season before cooking
+• Give your turkey a butter massage, like in this Herb Butter Roasted Turkey recipe, and season before cooking

 • Deep fry your turkey, which usually results in 1 or 2 family members going to the emergency room